The Scripting module provides access to 3 different toolsets:

 EMS Runtime Scripting

 The integrated EMS environment provides all of the required sensors, actuators, variables, outputs etc in easy to use dialogs.
-The facilties provided help to make the script writing process straightforward and accessible for any energy modeller with a little coding knowledge.
+These facilties help to make the script writing process straightforward and accessible for any energy modeller with a little coding knowledge.
 EMS scripts are included in the EnergyPlus IDF input file and execute very quickly at runtime.
 EMS scripting productivity features include:

 - A range of DesignBuilder extensions to the standard EMS syntax allow fully portable scripts to be written.
-This means that a script written for one project can be used on other projects or even shared with other users on the public script repository.
+This means that a script written for one project can be reused on other projects or even shared with other users on the public script repository.

 - Read building, zone or surface settings from the DesignBuilder model to populate data within the script.